I want to talk to your managed code

 C# is a really handy language (still not my favourite, though, python 2.7 you’re still my love) but for malware authors, it has a significant drawback: it is fairly easy to reverse engineer.
 Tools such as dnSpy are able to provide a source code version quite akin to the original one, and make analysis much easier than reading bits and bytes.
 Instead of being directly compiled to machine code, C# is translated into an intermediary language named CIL (formerly named IL, for … Intermediary Language), and then just-in-time compiled in order to run in the .NET environment.

 The code is referred to as managed code, meaning that it expects to run under the management of a Common Language Infrastructure (CLI), such as .NET Framework or Common Language Runtime (CLR).
 Common Language Infrastructure is an open specification that describes how a runtime environment could allow multiple languages to be used on different computing platforms, without being rewritten.
 To rephrase it with simple words, managed code is just a code whose execution is handled by a runtime (CLR is this case), turning managed code into machine code, and executing it.
-The advantage of machine code is the interoperability between languages, and the fact that the burden of memory management is not left to the developer (well, not entirely at least).
+The advantage of managed code is the interoperability between languages, and the fact that the burden of memory management is not left to the developer (well, not entirely at least).

 On the other hand, the unmanaged code (written in C, C++ for instance), has the advantage that it is directly turned into machine language, and cannot be decompiled into meaningful words, compared to C#.
 C++ is not supposed to be managed, but the variant C++/CLI came as a means to better connect .NET Framework and C++.
 Simply said, C++/CLI is a version of C++, modified in order to run in CLI.
 It therefore provides ways to interact with other .NET languages, such as C#.